 What Can I Do To Manage Or Prevent Silent Reflux?

 There are several steps you can take to help ease your baby’s reflux.
 The first is alteration of your diet if you are breastfeeding.
 This will help to minimise sensitivity to any products your child may be allergic to.
 The American Academy of Pediatrics (AAP) recommends two to four weeks of removing eggs and milk from your diet to see if reflux symptoms begin to improve.

-- If possible, keep your baby upright for 30 minutes after feeding.
+- Keep your newborn upright for 30 minutes after feeding.

-- Burp your baby several times throughout feeding.
+- Burp your baby, several times throughout a feed.

-- Try different teats to see which one gives your baby the best seal around their mouth.
+- Test out different nipples to see which one provides the finest seal around your baby's mouth.